docs/cli-reference.md

 ๐Ÿค randal โ€” agent harness v0.2

-Randal operates in two modes with different execution models:
+Randal operates in three modes with different execution models:

 ๐ŸŽฏ randal run โ€” Local one-shot.
 Creates a Runner directly, prints to stdout, blocks until done, exits.
-No server, no persistence, no dashboard.
+No server, no persistence, no Console.

 ๐Ÿ—๏ธ randal serve โ€” Daemon.
-Starts an HTTP server with REST API, SSE event stream, job persistence (~/.randal/jobs/), memory integration, and a web dashboard.
-Jobs run in the background.
+Starts the Randal Console, HTTP API, SSE event stream, Postgres-backed job persistence, memory integration, and operational status.
+Jobs run in the background, and daemon startup does not block on local OpenCode install/self-heal checks.

 All other commands (send, status, jobs, stop, context, resume, memory) communicate with a running daemon via HTTP.